-These instructions essentially retrieve a live URL from Google Calendar that’s inserted into Outlook.
+These instructions essentially retrieve a live URL from Google Calendar that can be inserted into Outlook.
 This keeps all Google-based entries synced with Microsoft’s service.

 Step 1: Go to Google Calendar and log in.

-Step 2: Under My Calendars listed on the left, hover the mouse cursor over the calendar you want to sync, and then click the Three-dot icon that appears.
+Step 2: Under My Calendars listed on the left, hover the mouse cursor over the calendar you want to sync and click the Three-dot icon that appears.

 Step 3: Select Settings and Sharing on the pop-up menu.

 Step 4: On the next screen, select Integrate Calendar listed on the left.

 Step 5: Copy the URL listed under Secret Address in iCal Format.